 industrial age.
 Morwellham is part the Cornwall and West Devon mining

-landscape, a UNESCO World Heritage site.
+, a UNESCO World Heritage site.
 Irone

 ore and other minerals were exported from Morwellham right back in the

 Middle Ages.
 Volunteers bring to life the port, with its adjoining

 George and Charlotte copper mine which is visited on a mine train.

 South Wales : Big

 UNESCO World Heritage site.